romoloman/TelemetryDashboard/README.md

 4. Configure TFT_eSPI copying the user_setup.h in your TFT_eSPI library folder, normally Documents/arduino/library/TFT_eSPI/
 5. Configure lvgh copying the lv_conf.h in the library folder, normally Documents/arduino/library/
 6. Connect your Cheap Yellow Display to your computer via USB.
-7. Connect the telemetry output of your FrSky receiver to the UART input on the ESP32 of the Cheap Yellow Display IO27.
+7. Connect the telemetry output of your FrSky module to the UART input on the ESP32 of the Cheap Yellow Display - IO27.
-8. Coonect the 3.3k resistor between ground and IO35
+8. Connect the 3.3k resistor between ground and IO35
-9. Connect a small 8 Ohm 3W speaker on audio port of the chaep yelllow display
+9. Connect a small 8 Ohm 3W speaker on audio port of the chaep yellow display
 10. Upload the code to your Cheap Yellow Display.

 ## Usage